Fishing and Canoeing Guide West Branch / Ogemaw County

 The Rifle River Recreation Area covers 4,329 acres in Ogemaw County, and is the most predominant recreation facility in the watershed.
 The park offers 159 campsites, has several hiking trails and several lakes in its boundaries.
 From biking to fishing to relaxing to birdwatching, the Rifle River Recreation Area is the perfect setting to enjoy your visit to Ogemaw County.

-Public canoe access to the Rifle River is fairly good.
+Public canoe access to the Rifle River is good.
 Access sites are located in the Rifle River Recreation Area, the state forest campground, near Skidway Lake, Moffatt Bridge, and at Omer.
 In addition, there is a partially developed access site near the confluence of Klacking Creek with the Rifle.

 Rifle River Recreation Area - Canoeing & Boating